Where should i ski today?

 Check out the ‘Chamonix’ app for public transport schedules.

 We work with and highly recommend CVT.
-Tell them you are staying with Charlie (my non professional name) and they’ll be sure to look after you.
+Tell them you are staying with Charlie and Daph at Chalet Sous Les Bois and they’ll be sure to look after you.

 People either hire a car from Geneva (or Milan) or take a transfer.
-We recommend Geneva Chamonix Transfers, although there are multitude of options.
+We recommend Chamonix Valley Transfers, although there are multitude of options.

 A transfer takes an hour.
 Don’t take the train, it takes about three times the time and is more expensive.

-I want to book ski passes, ski hire and ski lessons in Advance.
+Can i book ski passes, ski hire & ski lessons in advance?

 Click this link and from there you can buy the Les Houches, Chamonix or MBU pass.
 If you are unsure which ski pass to buy read the top section on this page.
 Really I would recommend either buying the Les Houches or the MBU.
 The Chamonix pass is an option if you are staying at Chalet Sous les Bois but all of my guests have enjoyed skiing in Les Houches.
 You could buy a one to three day Les Houches pass and then a few days Chamonix le Pass if you are trying to keep costs down.